Course Home¶

 Taught by Ethan Boos — robotics engineer at Georgia Tech Research Institute and part-time Robotics PhD student at Georgia Tech researching hybrid autonomy behavior architectures.

-Complete five assignments on CodeGrade over the semester.
-These aren't synthetic homework — I wrote each one from problems I've actually encountered: some drawn from technical interviews with hard-tech robotics companies like SpaceX, others from real issues I'm working through as a robotics engineer at Georgia Tech Research Institute.
-The format mirrors a take-home technical interview — a scoped problem, tests you need to pass, and automated grading — because that's where a lot of you will see problems like these next.
+Complete three assignments over the semester.
+These aren't synthetic homework — I wrote each one from problems I've actually encountered: some drawn from technical interviews at hard-tech robotics companies, others from real issues I'm working through as a robotics engineer at Georgia Tech Research Institute.
+The format is deliberately close to a take-home technical interview: a scoped problem, tests to pass, automated grading.
+That's where a lot of you will first see problems like these.
 Attempts are unlimited — the goal is to learn the material, not to one-shot it under pressure.
 If you're stuck, bring it to the weekly sync (see below).

-- C++ CLI tooling: CMake fundamentals and the workflow to spin up a useful utility from scratch — a staple technical-interview exercise.
+- C++ CLI tooling: CMake fundamentals and the workflow to spin up a useful utility from scratch.

-- Simulation & sim-to-real: walking the SIL → HIL → hardware test progression, mocking sensors, subsystems, and hardware at each layer.
+- Progressive testing: walking the SIL → HIL → hardware test progression, mocking sensors, subsystems, and hardware at each layer.

 - Multi-threading & concurrency: when concurrency actually helps, and how to dodge the classic pitfalls.